 - Access talking Points

-- The Watts Bar Unit 2 reactor has already cost $1.7 billion because the reactor was being built alongside Unit 1 before TVA realized it had overestimated demand for power and stopped construction on the second reactor in 1985.
+- $1.7 billion was already spent on Watts Bar Unit 2 reactor because it was being built alongside Unit 1 before TVA realized it had overestimated demand for power and stopped construction on the second reactor in 1985.
 TVA originally estimated another $2.49 billion will be required to complete the project.

 - TVA has since experienced numerous delays, cost increases and problems with the project.
-New cost and schedule estimates from TVA in April 2012 are projecting an additional $1.5-2 billion to complete with the completion date pushed to 2015.
+New cost and schedule estimates from TVA in April 2012 are projecting an additional $1.5-2 billion to complete with the completion date pushed to late 2015.
 The total cost estimate is now $4-4.5 billion in addition to what was originally spent before the reactor was abandoned.
+Original cost estimates for both reactors was $825 million; final costs will be well over $10 billion.

 - The Tennessee River, upon which Watts Bar is located, is already incredibly stressed.
 Another nuclear reactor would just increase the negative impacts to this important resource upon which communities and businesses rely.